nanoframework/nanoFramework.Azure.Devices/README.md

 ### Creating a DeviceClient

-You can connect to Azure IoT Hub using either a symmetric Key, either a certificate.
+You can connect to Azure IoT Hub using either a symmetric Key or a certificate.
 The following example shows how to use a symmetric key:

 ```csharp
 const string DeviceID = "nanoEdgeTwin";